nuxeo/nuxeo/nuxeo-distribution/nuxeo-server-tests/README.md

-This project holds the functional tests to be run on a Nuxeo Server distribution without the wizard, nor any Marketplace package installed.
+This project holds the functional tests to be run on a Nuxeo Server distribution without any Marketplace package installed.

 # Running tests